 If you don't have access to a boat you should pick up one of those hilarious, $20 inflatable boats that you find for sale everywhere and bring it along.
 You could easily use one to ferry your gear/tent across to this above mentioned island as a trail leads to the island with just a 8 metre gap of 1 metre deep water.
 Either that or walk with your pack above your head.
 Either way camping at this little island is an absolute paradise when compared to the parking lot of a campsite 300 metres away.

-Callaghan Lake campsite also is the start of another little known though beautiful hike deep into the Callaghan Valley.
-Ring Lake and Conflict Lake.
-Conflict lake is 5k from the trailhead and from and easy and beautiful trail through meadows and creeks.
+Callaghan Lake Provincial Park is also the start of another little known though beautiful hike deep into the Callaghan Valley, Ring Lake and Conflict Lake.
+Conflict lake is 5 kilometres from the trailhead and is fun, easy and beautiful as the trail takes your through lush forests, meadows and creeks.
 From Conflict lake to Ring Lake is a more difficult and at time hard to follow trail.
-The snow persists very lake on this trail (until late July), but the lake is magnificent and worth the trek.
-The Callaghan Valley is dog friendly unlike Garibaldi Park, but extreme caution is needed due to this being grizzly territory.
+The snow persists very lake on this trail (often until late July), but the lake is magnificent and worth the trek.
+The Callaghan Valley is dog friendly unlike Garibaldi Provincial Park, but extreme caution is needed due to this being grizzly territory.
 If you see a bear here, it will probably be a grizzly.
-There are no camping facilities at Ring and Conflict Lakes and expect to only find a flat place to put your tent on snow (as late as August).
+There are no camping facilities at Ring and Conflict Lakes and expect to only find a flat place to put your tent, possibly on snow.